 The uncertainty brought by covid 19 to the wider economy could impact upon the performance of the company if firms who utilise the services of the company do not survive the current economic conditions.
-These would not necessarily result in bad debts to the company, moreover a loss of renewal revenue.
-However, the business is reliant upon the builders merchant and other merchant trades, which is a sector that is performing reasonably given wider economic circumstances.
-Any concentration to our customer base is however mitigated by the more general Property and Casualty classes within the wider business.
-The company believes that the business remain in a strong position to withstand the effects of the impact on the economy due to the make up of the client base and the robust continuity plan that we have deployed and the prudent financial management that we employ.
+These would not result in bad debts to the company, moreover a loss of renewal revenue.
+However, for those businesses still trading and who own property, which makes up the largest sector of the account, insurance cover will need to be maintained to protect their assets.
+A reduced number of market property transactions could affect the performance of the Legal Indemnity insurance team, but this is mitigated by the Property and Casualty classes within the wider business.

+The company believes that the business remains in a strong position to withstand the effects of the impact on the economy due to the make up of the client base and the robust continuity plan that we have deployed and the prudent financial management that is employed and as the economy continues to recover, trading conditions continued to improve during the past financial year.